TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 *Actions*
 ```
-Print message 'Bear is so startled that he FELL off the ledge!' item 'Slightly woozy bear(index:43)' is moved to room 18 Item 'Very thin black bear(index:25' is removed from the game (put in room 0)
+Print message 'Bear is so startled that he FELL off the ledge\!' item 'Slightly woozy bear(index:43)' is moved to room 18 Item 'Very thin black bear(index:25' is removed from the game (put in room 0)
 ```